statelyai/xstate/docs/guides/hierarchical.md

 ## Initial states

 When a compound state is entered, its initial state is immediately entered as well.
-In the following example:
+In the following traffic light machine example:

 - the `'red'` state is entered
 - since `'red'` has an initial state of `'walk'`, the `{ red: 'walk' }` state is ultimately entered.